 Looking over the photo, Jacob exclaimed, “She is quite lovely, and my, my, you look so much like her!"

-And as Jacob looked over onto the next page, he noted, "And this must be your baby picture Catherine."
+And as Mary looked over onto the next page, she noted, "And this must be your baby picture Catherine."

 "Lovely family, very lovely."
 Jacob then thoughtfully stated, "Your Grandfather Chandler, looks familiar to me."